Bandar Siraf: Geography

 The site of Siraf is located by a shallow bay that extends for 4 km east–west.
 Just 500 m inland is a sandstone ridge running parallel to the coast.
 Siraf itself is located in the narrow habitable strip between the beach and the ridge.
 In this part of Fars, many long ridges like this one run parallel to the coast, rising as high as 1500 m within 20 km from the sea.
 Passes through the ridges are only found occasionally, making communication with the interior difficult.

 The narrow coastal plain is divided in two by a spur jutting out from the ridge.
 The core of the modern settlement of Taheri is on the east side of this spur, while the ruins of historical Siraf are to the west, extending for 2 km along the seashore.
 On the spur itself was the fortified residence of the local shaikh.
 To the west is the dry wadi bed called Kunarak, which marks the western boundary of old Siraf.
 Today, the Kunarak valley is where the main road passes through to connect Taheri with the Jam plain further inland, and the same was probably true in historical times when Siraf was at its peak.
 To the west of the Kunarak valley is the Bagh-i-Shaikh plain.
 The coastal plain gradually widens toward the west, and the Bagh-i-Shaikh plain is 1 km across.

 Besides the Kunarak valley, there is a second gap in the main ridge known as the Tang-i-Lir.
 This is a narrow gorge located about 1.5 km east of the Kunarak pass.
 Besides the main spur that divides the coastal plain, there are two smaller spurs between the two gaps.
 The first and larger one runs almost parallel with the main ridge for about 1 km west of the Tang-i-Lir.
 Between it and the main ridge is the Shilaw valley, which retains the old variant of the name attested since the 13th century.
-The northern slopes of the Shilaw valley are covered in spectacular rock-cut graves, which are now empty.
+The northern slopes of the Shilaw valley are covered in rock-cut graves, which are now empty.
 A second small spur is between the Shilaw valley and the Kunarak wadi.